zhengqmark/lanl-vir-parquet/README.md

 # Parquet Tool Compatibility

 Virtual Parquet works with a wide range of existing tools in the Parquet ecosystem.
-The following tools have been tested and confirmed to work with virtual Parquet files translated from the underlying VTK files:
+The following tools have been tested and confirmed to work with the virtual Parquet files translated from VTK files:

 - [Apache Arrow Parquet Tools](https://github.com/apache/arrow/tree/main/cpp/tools/parquet)
 - [DuckDB CLI](https://duckdb.org/docs/lts/clients/cli/overview)